Skip to content

 Rolls 1000 90.03 1200

-If the display of an array is wider than the page width, as set by the system variable ⎕PW, it will be folded at or before ⎕PW and the folded portions indented six spaces.
+If the display of an array is wider than the print width, as defined by the ⎕PW system variable, it will be folded at or before ⎕PW and the folded portions indented six spaces.
 The display of a simple numeric or mixed array may be folded at a width less than ⎕PW so that individual numbers are not split across a page boundary.

 ⎕PW40